 - Fish and shellfish

 - Chicken and turkey breast (skinless)

 - Beans, peas, and lentils

 Zero points means you can eat these foods to fullness and do not have to track or measure them.

 Changing Your Diet For The New Plan

-If you were using a previous WW plan (such as the MyWW Purple plan, Blue plan, or Green plan) and are now using WW PP, you might notice some changes.
+If you were using a previous WW plan (such as the MyWW Purple plan, Blue plan, or Green plan or Personal Points), you might notice some changes.

 One of the biggest changes is that now for all diabetic members, fruit has points.
 While this can be a tough transition (4 points for a large banana is not fun to track!), remember that this is for your long-term good.